 Minimizes Serious Falls

-This indicates the percentage of residents that sustained a major fall.
-Falls resulting in serious injury are considered by many experts to be a measure of nursing care at a nursing home.
-Major falls resulting in injury are often caused by poor nursing care.
+This is the percentage of residents that sustained a major fall.
+Falls resulting in severe injury are considered to be a measure of the quality of nursing care at a nursing home.
+Falls resulting in injury are routinely caused by lower levels of patient supervision.

 Minimizes Urinary Tract Infections